Liverpool F.C. Women: Formation and early years

+Full time professional era and title winning years

 In August 2012, former Chelsea manager Matt Beard was appointed manager on a full-time contract until 2014.
 When the club finished bottom of the WSL for the second successive season, Beard overhauled his squad by releasing ten players and making high-profile signings including United States national team defender Whitney Engen.
 The club then announced a move from the West Lancashire College Stadium in Skelmersdale, to the Halton Stadium in Widnes for 2013.
 In April 2013, Liverpool became the first football club in England to offer their female athletes professional contracts, pioneering the professionalisation of the women's game in England.
 This ultimately helped lead Liverpool to end Arsenal's nine year dominance and on 29 September 2013, Liverpool won their first top flight title, winning the Women's Super League by beating Bristol City in the end-of-season decider.
 They retained the title on 12 October 2014 by beating Bristol City 3–0 despite entering the final day in third behind Chelsea and Birmingham City.
 During that season, Liverpool made their UEFA Women's Champions League debut but were knocked out in the round of 32.

 During the 2013 and 2014 title winning seasons, then men's first team manager Brendan Rodgers showed his support to the Women's first team.
 He believed in the one club mentality with everybody at all levels of the football club being of equal importance.
 Working alongside Matt Beard, both men and women's first teams would regularly train together at Melwood.
 In the days leading up to the Bristol City game which would see the women go on and clinch their first title, Rodgers said: